-Two Vignettes of "Partially Satisfied/Partially/Dissatisfied (#3)" Interviewee Questionnaire Rating
+Two Vignettes of "Partially satisfied/Partially/dissatisfied #3 Interviewee Questionnaire Rating

-Subject #1800.
-When Dr. Marshall was selecting a training analyst, there were only three training analysts available.
-One turned her down, so she went to see one of the other training analysts whose office was not far from hers.
-He was hesitant about seeing her because he had previously treated a family member, but they proceeded and she felt he was emotionally available.
-They had a good working relationship; he was "good enough."
+When Dr. Marshall was selecting a training analyst there were only three training analysts available.
+One turned her down so she went to see one of the other training analysts whose office was not far from hers.
+He was hesitant about seeing her because previously he had treated a family member, but they proceeded and she felt he was emotionally available.
+They had a good working relationship; he was "good enough".
 Her analysis was very helpful, but she felt his talk about his own parents' difficulties was intrusive.
 She imagined switching to another training analyst, and discussed it with her analyst, but never seriously considered doing so.
-She concluded she would have been better off working things out with him.
+She concluded she'd be better off working things out with him.